annasrauther/avatarixt/README.md

 ## License

-Avatarix licensed under the GNU General Public License - see the [LICENSE](LICENSE) file for details.
+Avatarixt is licensed under the GNU General Public License - see the [LICENSE](LICENSE) file for details.